 Other large-bodied species recorded in fish surveys include Bony Bream.
-Bony Bream are a lowland species across the Murray-Darling Basin which are intolerant of cold water and were likely to be restricted to the lower Gunbower Creek (downstream Koondrook).
-A new fishway installed at Koondrook in 2021 may assist fish passage to areas upstream of Koondrook.
+Bony Bream are a lowland species across the Murray-Darling Basin which are intolerant of cold water and likely to be restricted to the lower Gunbower Creek (downstream of Koondrook).
+It is unlikely this species would be detected upstream of the barrier at Koondrook, although a new fishway installed in 2021 may assist fish passage to areas upstream of Koondrook.